OfficeDev/office-js-docs-pr/docs/develop/enable-nested-app-authentication-in-your-add-in.md

 ## MSAL.js APIs supported by NAA

-The following table shows which methods are supported when NAA is enabled in the MSAL config.
+The following table shows which APIs are supported when NAA is enabled in the MSAL config.

 | Method                        | Supported by NAA |
 |-------------------------------|------------------|